-- 21.20 This policy seeks to ensure that all the Borough's heritage assets are safeguarded for the future, where possible enhanced and that change is appropriately managed and tested for its impact on the historic environment, for example street furniture, street layouts and lighting. - 21.21 More guidance to developers on the opportunities and appropriate management of historically significant character types will be produced through Supplementary Planning Documents.
-This will set out appropriate assessment work required prior to planning permission that will ascertain important features both above and below ground. - 21.22 Guidance to safeguard the character and assist future development in Conservation Areas has been produced for The Downs, The Devisdale, Bowdon, Ashley Heath Linotype, Warburton Village and South Hale.
-These will be revised and further guidance produced for other Conservation Areas following Character Appraisals for the Areas. - 21.23The prominent skylines, particularly those running from Dunham New Park to Oldfield Road, Altrincham and from the A56 through Bowdon are visible from considerable distances.
-Development by virtue of its height, scale or inappropriate siting must not affect these important landscape features. - 21.24 The Council has a duty to identify, evaluate and protect archaeological remains in the Borough.
-In addition to already identified sites and monuments Trafford's Urban Historic Landscape Characterisation report contains information of previous landscape types highlighting the potential of further sites to be identified and the need for further investigation.
-This will be the subject of more detailed guidance. - 21.25 Public access to the historic environment, both intellectual and physical, plays strongly into the local sense of place and place-making policy.
-In line with PPS5 local communities should have access to their local heritage evidence base.
-With regard to sites of archaeological importance, developers will be encouraged, where appropriate, to maximise opportunities for participation, such as interpretation panels or heritage trails, to allow community access for further understanding as a public benefit. - 21.26For the avoidance of doubt, until such time that the Land Allocations DPD is adopted, the existing Conservation Areas will continue to be protected by policy ENV21 and ENV23 of the adopted Trafford UDP.
+- More guidance to developers on the opportunities and appropriate management of historically significant character types will be produced through Supplementary Planning Documents.
+This will set out appropriate assessment work required prior to planning permission that will ascertain important features both above and below ground. - Guidance to safeguard the character and assist future development in Conservation Areas has been produced for The Downs, The Devisdale, Bowdon, Ashley Heath Linotype, Warburton Village and South Hale.
+These will be revised and further guidance produced for other Conservation Areas following Character Appraisals for the Areas. - The prominent skylines, particularly those running from Dunham New Park to Oldfield Road, Altrincham and from the A56 through Bowdon are visible from considerable distances.
+Development by virtue of its height, scale or inappropriate siting must not affect these important landscape features. - The Council has a duty to identify, evaluate and protect archaeological remains in the Borough.
+In addition to already identified sites and monuments Trafford's Urban Historic Landscape Characterisation Report contains information of previous landscape types highlighting the potential of further sites to be identified and the need for further investigation.
+This will be the subject of more detailed guidance. - Public access to the historic environment, both intellectual and physical, plays strongly into the local sense of place and place-making policy.
+In line with national guidance local communities should have access to their local heritage evidence base.
+With regard to sites of archaeological importance, developers will be encouraged, where appropriate, to maximise opportunities for participation, such as interpretation panels or heritage trails, to allow community access for further understanding as a public benefit. - For the avoidance of doubt, until such time that the Land Allocations DPD is adopted, the existing Conservation Areas will continue to be protected by policy ENV21 and ENV22 of the adopted Trafford UDP.

-Which Objective(s) delivered by this Strategic Location/Policy Reference Number(s)

-Key Objective(s) of the SCS PE1

-Strategic Objective(s) SO8

-Place Objective(s) TPO11, TPO20, TPO21

-OTO25

-STO22, STO23

-URO17

-MVO15

-SAO23

-ALO3, ALO28

-RCO7, RCO13

-PAO21

-CAO26
+WHICH OBJECTIVE(S) DELIVERED BY THIS STRATEGIC LOCATION/POLICY REFERENCE NUMBER(S) Key Objective(s) of the SCS PEI Strategic Objective(s) SO8 Place Objective(s) TPO11,TPO20,TPO21 OTO25 STO22, STO23 URO17,MVO15 SAO23 ALO3, ALO28, RCO7, RCO13, PAO21, CAO26